Arranging and paying for your own support

-If you don't qualify for help to pay for your care services, or you'd prefer to arrange and pay for your own services, we can give you information about the services you need.
+You may not qualify for help to pay for your care services.
+You may prefer to arrange and pay for your services yourself.
+Whatever your circumstances, we can give you information about the services you need.
 We'll also tell you how to get back in touch with us if your circumstances change.

 You may want to arrange and pay for your own social care services because: